revloc02/dndMarkdown/colver-5e-homebrew.md

 * **Act Out of Turn:**
 Take your turn immediately (i.e. out of initiative order).
 Treat this as a readied action, moving your initiative for this round to just before the currently acting creature.
 * **Stunt:**
 Player may modify an action by declaring that action a Stunt.
 Must be declared before the attempt is made, and the inspiration is spent regardless of if the attempt succeeds or not.
 For example, sprinting an extra 10 feet in a direction, extending the range of a spell a small amount, or specifically targeting an enemies weak point, etc. If used as part of an Attack action, if the attack hits, in addition to the normal effects, you may also cause an additional effect, such as: blinding, deafening, moving a creature up to 5 feet in a direction, knocking a creature prone, disarming, cleaving, kicking, tumbling, or more.
 Only one additional effect may be applied per Stunt, but multiple Stunts may be applied to a single action.
 Final effects, including duration of status conditions, are at the DM's discretion.
 If the stunt turns out to be a particularly spectacular success (because of favorable dice rolls) the DM may choose refund one Inspiration point.
+TODO: make an appendix with stunt suggestions, including this reference: https://www.dndbeyond.com/posts/203-fighting-dirty-cinematic-combat-stunts
 * **Revelation (2+ Inspiration):**
 If you feel stuck at one point in the adventure, you can spend 2 Inspiration (or more, DM's fiat) and petition the DM for a hint about what to do next.
 If the DM feels that there is no information to be gained, the Inspiration can be fully or partially refunded.
 * **Extra Action (3 Inspiration):**